Disability Confident Employer Scheme

 You can access our Trust Disability Policy on our website.

-You can find out more information about Disability Confident Employers.
+You can find out more information about Disability Confident Employers on the government website.

-You can get support and help in work if you have a disability or health condition.
+You can get support and help in work if you have a disability or health condition, Access to Work on the government website.